 Review :TOR BROWSER for internet SECURITY and PRIVACY

-Today as the number of internet user continue to grow rapidly the need to secure our activities on the web becomes essentials.
-The internet has so evolve that it has become your first point of call in search of your missing cat.
+As the number of internet users continues to grow rapidly the need to secure our activities on the web becomes essentials.
+The internet has so evolved that it has become your first point of call in search of your missing cat.

-Since the introduction of online mall, internet banking, etc. A lot of people tend to do most of their transaction, shopping via the internet unconsciously exposing details of their credit card or any other vital credential on the internet for hackers.
-Hence, in a way to cub this threat of been hacked i decided to share with you a secure and better way of surfing the net and avoid been track or hacked by internet expert.
+Since the advent of online mall, internet banking, etc. A lot of people tend to do most of their transactions, shopping via the internet unconsciously exposing details of their credit card or any other vital credential on the internet for hackers.
+Hence, in a way to cub this threat of been hacked I decided to share with you a secure and better way of surfing the net and avoid been a track or hacked by internet experts.

-For years the search for the best internet security bots has continue to spread among internet surfers but since the introduction of the TOR BROWSER the search internet security bots may fade out soon.
+For years the search for the best internet security bots has continued to spread among internet surfers but since the introduction of the TOR BROWSER, the search internet security bots may fade out soon.

 Who is Tor Browser made for?